nanocurrency/nano-docs/docs/commands/command-line-interface.md

 * `newcomers`: large voting weights found in the ledger but not hardcoded, for potential inspection

 ### --config key=value
+_version 20.0+_
 Pass node configuration values.
 This takes precedence over any values in the configuration file.
 This option can be repeated multiple times.

 ### --confirmation_height_clear
+_version 19.0+_
-_version 19.0+_ Sets the confirmation heights of all accounts to 0.
+Sets the confirmation heights of all accounts to 0.
 Optional `--account` to only reset a single account.
 Do not use while the node is running.

 ### --daemon
 Start node daemon.
 Since version 19.0, network and path will be output, similar to: